vanessacor/movies-db/README.md

 - How to create Vue Components
 - How to make components dynamic using props
+- How debbug using Vue devtools
 - How to work with conditional statements and events in Vue
 - How to set up routes with Vue Router
-- How to make API calls for every CRUD actions
+- How to make API calls for CRUD actions
 - How to work with forms and form validation
+- How to use style with scss

 ## Project setup